|

 expressions using the VHDL-2008 rules.

-expressions must be either numeric literals or attributes.
-This option
+required to be numeric literals or attributes.
+This option allows ranges

 A signal can be referred to using its full path name, for example